-The Authority adopts an operating budget, which is approved by its Board of Directors in December of each year, for the subsequent fiscal year.
+The Authority adopts an operating budget, which is approved by its Board of Directors in November of each year, for the subsequent fiscal year.
 Prior to approval by the Board, the budget is reviewed in detail, and adjusted, if necessary.
 After approval by the Board of Directors, the Authority is required to submit its annual operating budget to the Mayor and Council of the District of Columbia, to be included in the District of Columbia's budgets that are sent to the United States Congress for approval.
 The budget that is originally loaded into the Authority's financial management system is for assessment-based spending only.
 Any grants that are subsequently awarded or extended after the budget has been formulated will be added to the budget as they are known.
 The Financial Management Division prepares monthly reports for the Board of Directors and its Finance Committee.
 The reports are reviewed and acted upon each month, to ensure that the Authority complies with its authorized budget levels.
-The budget for fiscal year 2020 is \$31,768,832, which is 2% more than the fiscal year 2019 budget.
-The fiscal year 2020 budget includes an increase of \$448,439 across multiple programs, to align the budget with fixed costs assessments for rent, telecommunications, security services, and occupancy costs from the Department of General Services and the Office of the Chief Technology Officer.
-There is also a net increase of \$168,119 across multiple programs that primarily support DC Health Link; the Authority's marketplace for subscribers.
-Additionally, there is an increase of \$8,677 across multiple programs, that supports projected salary and fringe benefit costs of existing personnel.
-This adjustment also includes the reclassification of 11 full-time equivalent employees (FTEs) from temporary to full-time status.
-The budget for fiscal year 2019 was \$31,143,597, which was 11% more than the fiscal year 2018 budget.
-The budget for fiscal year 2018 was \$28,142,740.
-The fiscal year 2019 budget included a \$1.8 million increase in personnel services costs, due to salary increases and additional staffing.
-The remainder of the increase in fiscal year 2019 (\$1.2) million) was primarily due to an increase in IT operation and maintenance costs, and contractual services.
-These budgets for fiscal years 2020 and 2019 do not include Federal grant revenues, and revenues from other State Based Marketplaces.
+The budget for fiscal year 2021 is \$30,947,602, which is 3% less than the fiscal year 2020 budget.
+The fiscal year 2021 budget includes an increase of \$983,775 in personal services across multiple programs.
+This will support an additional eight full-time equivalents (FTEs) and associated fringe benefit costs.
+The Authority will also reclassify five FTEs from temporary to full-time status.
+The budget also includes savings of \$536,814, which is primarily due to a reduction to the rent fixed cost estimate.
+There is also a proposed decrease of \$1,268,191 to non-personal services costs across multiple programs, which is primarily the result of a projected savings in approved contracts for Information Technology related operations.
+The budget for fiscal year 2020 was \$31,768,832, which was 2% more than the fiscal year 2019 budget.
+The budget for fiscal year 2019 was \$31,143,597.
+The fiscal year 2020 budget included an increase of \$448,439 across multiple programs, to align the budget with fixed costs assessments for rent, telecommunications, security services, and occupancy costs from the Department of General Services and the Office of the Chief Technology Officer.
+There was also a net increase of \$168,119 across multiple programs that primarily support DC Health Link; the Authority's marketplace for subscribers.
+Additionally, there was an increase of \$8,677 across multiple programs that support projected salary and fringe benefit costs of existing personnel.
+This adjustment also included the reclassification of 11 FTEs from temporary to full-time status.
+These budgets for fiscal years 2020 and 2019 do not include revenues from the other State Based Marketplace.